 Pre-Admission Review (Prior Authorization)

 Pre-Admission Review (sometimes referred to as Prior Authorization in Blue Cross Blue Shield of Wyoming documentation) is required prior to obtaining non-maternity and non-emergency Inpatient Hospitalization Services.
 Participant must contact Blue Cross Blue Shield of Wyoming at (800) 251-1814 to obtain Pre-admission Review.
+Request for Prior Authorization for medical services is typically done within 72 hours of receiving an urgent request or within 15 days for non-urgent requests.
+If the authorization is not obtained, participant may have to pay the full amount.
 Additional information on obtaining pre-admission review can be found at https://www.bcbswy.com/providers/preadmin/preadmin.html

 Pre-Certification (Prospective Request)